nus-cs2103/website-base/handbook/appendixA-principles.md

 **Where you reach at the end matters, NOT what you knew at the beginning.**

 When you start the module, some others in the class may appear to know a lot more than you.
 Don't let that worry you.
 The final grade depends on what you know at the end, not what you knew to begin with.
-The full 10% allocated to intermediate deliverables is within the reach of everyone in the class irrespective of their prior knowledge.
+All marks allocated to intermediate deliverables are within the reach of everyone in the class irrespective of their prior knowledge.